bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Boarding.md

 ## Oracle: Ship Cargo
 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]` <br>▶1 `dice: [[OT_ISSI_Ships^Cargo]]`<br>▶2 `dice: [[OT_ISSI_Ships^Cargo]]`<br>▶3 `dice: [[OT_ISSI_Ships^Cargo]]`<br>▶4 `dice: [[OT_ISSI_Ships^Cargo]]` | Guidance
 > Use this table when surveying a ship’s hold or if coming upon lost or abandoned cargo.
 Roll a number of times as appropriate to the nature of the find.
 For example, once for the hold of a typical warship, or up to four times for a fully loaded tradeship.
-Ships also typically carry basic munitions and provisions for the crew, but this table reveals the details of bulk cargo such as trade goods and plunder. @1–4 ^guidance-OclShipCargo
+Ships also typically carry basic munitions and provisions for the crew, but this table reveals the details of bulk cargo such as trade goods and plunder. ^guidance-Cargo

 | dice: 1d100 | Result @1-4 [skull] _[[#Oracle Cursed Ship Cargo\|below]]_ |
 | :---: | --- |